GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/08.871-880/03.The-Bright-Forever/docs.md

 But, to see our dear Redeemer,
 And before his throne to fall,
 There to hear his gracious welcome,
 Will be sweeter far than all.

-Chorus:
-On the banks beyond the river
-We shall meet, no more to sever;
-In the bright, the bright forever,
-In the summer land of song.
+[Chorus]

 ```